Creating External Tables

 When using the ORC and Parquet formats, Vertica supports some additional options in the

 COPY statement and data structures for columns.
-See Reading ORC and Parquet Formats.
+See Using External Tables with ORC and Parquet Data.

 If ORC or Parquet data is partitioned, Vertica expects Hive-style partitioning.
 If you see unexpected results when reading data, verify that globs in your file paths correctly align with the partition structure.
 See Troubleshooting Reads from ORC and Parquet Files.